mjs/imapclient/doc/src/index.rst

 some operations such as a folder expunge.

 A more convenient approach is Unique Identifiers (UIDs).
-Unique Identifiers are integer assigned to each message by the IMAP server that will persist across sessions.
+Unique Identifiers are integers assigned to each message by the IMAP server that will persist across sessions.
 They do not change when folders are expunged.